tejaasreddy001/Music_Application/README.md

 2. Kotlin

 Download the Zip folder and extract the folder to the required location.
-Open the folder in Android Studio and build the application
+Open the folder in Android Studio, build and run the application